-Window, door, and garage door improvements do not need approval when the following requirements are met.
+Window and door improvements do not need approval when the following requirements are met.

 - 1. Replacement windows and doors should match the existing style, location, frame color, and grid patterns. - 2.
 Damaged trim, siding, stucco, paint or stain must be repaired or replaced to ensure continuity with the remainder of the Dwelling.